-Pritchard Ndaira is entering his second season at the helm for the Lady Eagles.
+Pritchard Ndaira is entering his third season at the helm for the Lady Eagles.
 A former Faulkner men’s soccer standout on the pitch, Ndaira ushered the women’s team to a 1-11-2 record in his first season.

 The former All-Southern States Athletic Conference goalkeeper led the league in saves per game his last three seasons as a player.
 The Triangle, Zimbabwe native tallied 323 saves over three seasons, averaging 6.6 stops per contest.

 Ndaira was also a three-time all-academic team member and earned a conference Defensive Player of the Week honor his senior year.

 After graduating he pursued coaching opportunities at George Washington Carver High School and Mountain Brook High School where he served as assistant coach in 2016 and 2017, respectively.